 - IVV (an ETF tracking the S&P500) only has history back to 2001.
 Its history is extended using the S&P500 prices.

-Backfill defaultPortfolio Lab automatically selects a backfill index by looking up the biggest allocation class for the asset.
+Backfill defaultPortfolio Lab automatically selects a backfill index by looking up the biggest allocation class for the asset, or the fund category if available.
 For example, a mutual fund whose biggest asset allocation is mid cap will be backfilled with a mid-cap index.

 Changing the backfillTo assign a different asset for backfill, click on the blue bar representing the backfill.
 A menu appears with a choice of indexes, stocks, ETFs and funds, as shown below: